 Seriously, look how thick and creamy.

-I frosted the blueberry cupcakes with my Wilton #12 piping tip, though you could simply slather it on with a knife instead.
-If cream cheese frosting isn’t your thing, you could try these cupcakes with my strawberry whipped cream or even white chocolate frosting.
+I frosted the blueberry cupcakes with a round piping tip, which is best for cream cheese frosting.
+(Wilton #12 and Ateco #808 are my favorites.)
+If you don’t have a round piping tip, slather it onto the cupcakes with a knife.
+Just as tasty!
+If cream cheese frosting isn’t your thing, you could try these cupcakes with my strawberry whipped cream or vanilla buttercream instead.

 These blueberries ‘n cream cupcakes are perfect for spring and summertime.
 Though by using frozen blueberries you could make them year round!
 Trust me, after one taste – you’ll want to make them every chance you get.